oost/beatled/docs/index.markdown

 ## Prerequisites

 - A Raspberry Pi 4 or 5
-- One or more Raspberry Pico
+- One or more Raspberry Pico W
 - A Unix/Linux based machine with Docker (not strictly necessary but it may be easier to use your laptop to cross compile the code)

 ## Repos